-Add extra days to tour around destinations like the Angkor Wat, adjacent to the city of Siem Reap, or Ho Chi Minh City.
+Add extra days to tour around destinations like Angkor Wat, adjacent to the city of Siem Reap, or Ho Chi Minh City.

-Pack light moisture-wicking clothes, comfy shoes, insect repellent, sunscreen and a good camera and binoculars for wildlife-spotting.

-really, affording opportunities for social gatherings and time for peace and quiet, as you prefer.
+Pack light moisture-wicking clothes, comfy shoes, insect repellent, sunscreen and a good camera and binoculars for wildlife-spotting. really, affording opportunities for social gatherings and time for peace and quiet, as you prefer.
 Perhaps a rejuvenating Cambodian Khmer massage at the end of a day of sightseeing?
 This can be arranged.

 The Mekong River is the world's second-most biodiverse river system after the Amazon basin.
-It travels 4,350 kilometres south from China to the Mekong Delta in southwest Vietnam, passing 66 through Myanmar, Laos, Thailand and Cambodia A river cruise feels like the perfect way to travel, as the seemingly endless waterway.
+It travels 4,350 kilometres south from China to the that of the Amazon and is the most concentrated per hectare of any river in the world.